britdm/profile-tiles/README.md

 ## How to use

-Populate the `profileTiles` data with all of the profiles defined `Tiles`.
-Uncomment the additional tiles to see how spacing will look with multiple tiles.
+Populate the `profileTiles` defined in the `profile-tiles.go` file with profile data, the returned variable will be a list of `Tiles`.
+Uncomment the additional tiles to see how spacing will look with multiple rows of tiles.

-Replace the dummy files `./resources/image.png` and `./resources/resume.pdf` before generating the HTML.
+For a single profile, replace the dummy files `./resources/image.png` and `./resources/resume.pdf`, then update the data in `profile-tiles.go` before generating the HTML.

-Run the script `go run profile-tiles.go`.
-This should generate an HTML file, which can be used as a single page, integrated into a larger HTML file.
-To preview in VSCode using HTML Preview use `CTRL+SHIFT+V`.
+Run the script `go run main.go pprofile-tiles.go`.
+This should generate an HTML file, which can be used as a single page or integrated into a larger HTML file.
+To preview in VSCode using the HTML Preview plugin use `CTRL+SHIFT+V`.

+### Build

+Generate the executable `go build .`